Manouso/Machine-Learning-Projects-Collection/README.md

 - Used cross-validation to improve model's training.
 - Applied Hyperparameter tuning to find the best hyperparameters to improve model's performance.
 - Visualized the importance of model's features and ordered based on their coefficients.
+- Implemented Learning and Validation Curves to gain insight about model's performance.
+- Visualized Error Analysis of features to see how much do they affect the model negatively.
 - Dataset: Kaggle Titanic dataset.

 ### 5. Decision Trees on Pre-Processed Titanic Data